-In Volume Spread Analysis and Wyckoff analysis, the buying climax is not defined by high volume alone.
-The reading depends on the prior advance, the spread of the bar or candle, the close location, and the market’s later ability or inability to accept higher prices.
+In Volume Spread Analysis and Wyckoff analysis, the label is not assigned from high volume alone.
+The prior advance, spread, close location, and later acceptance or failure decide how much weight the reading deserves.

 Key Points About a Buying Climax